Customized seed kits based on where you live.

 Reducing pests

-Do you feel like the tick population is increasing?
+Have you noticed the tick population is increasing?
+What about mosquitos?
 It’s not your imagination.
-Human activity has diminished the natural habitats for dragonflies, butterflies, etc. - predators of mosquitos, ticks, and other pests.
-Without these predators, pest species have increased in number and can make you, your family, and your pets very sick.
+Human activity has significantly diminished the natural habitats of the predators of these pests.
+Without predators like dragonflies, pest species have increased in number and can make you, your family, and your pets very sick.